TIK-NFL/ilias-oc-plugin/README.md

 #### XSendfile header

-For ngnix select `X-Accel-Redirect`.
+For nginx select `X-Accel-Redirect`.
 For apache select `X-Sendfile` and enable **mod_xsendfile**.

 #### Distribution directory

 This __MUST__ be the path were episodes are available after upload, so this plugin can serve them to users.

-For ngnix add the config:
+For nginx add the config:
 ```
 location /__ilias_xmh_distribution_directory__/ {
    internal;